Errors 16-20

 Q. Does this verse prove Malaria or a tropical climate zone?

-A. No, it proves the opposite, it proves they had a cold season like Western New York does.
+A. No, it proves the opposite; it proves they had a winter season like Western New York does.

 20. CULTURAL BELIEFS, PRACTICES, AND WRITTEN LANGUAGES

 Those who demand that Book of Mormon culture and practices must align with some existing or pre-existing nation are greatly misguided.
-The Nephites were a subset of a much larger, pre-existing culture, which culture and people hated and despised the Nephite culture and people.
-They vowed to remove ALL traces of the Nephites, and in fact they succeeded (Alma 45:11).
-Therefore, to look for remnants of the Nephite culture and practices, or Hebrew, or any written language is absurd.
+The Nephites were a subset of a much larger, pre-existing culture that despised the Nephite culture and its people.
+They vowed to remove all traces of the Nephites, and in fact, they succeeded (Alma 45:11).
+Therefore, searching for remnants of Nephite culture and practices, or Hebrew, or any written language, is absurd.